echo-health/training-materials/container-debugging/docs/container-debug.md

 # Container debugging
-- We're going to be working in the workshop-2 dir for all commands, so run `cd workshop-2` and then do a `docker build -t goroutines:1.0.0 .`
+- We're going to be working in the `./container-debugging` for all commands, so run `cd container-debugging` and then do a `docker build -t goroutines:1.0.0 .`
 - Open up the `Dockerfile` and the `main.go` file.
     1. Do you understand what's happening in the Dockerfile, i.e what is the build process for this program?
     1. Is there anything particularly interesting happening in `main.go`?